Join the Global Breast Cancer Movement

 Hormones

 Chemicals made by certain glands and tissues in the body, often in response to signals from the pituitary gland or the adrenal gland.
 Hormones have specific effects on specific target organs and tissues.
 Examples include estrogen and progesterone.
-Hormones can also be made in a laboratory.
+Hormones can also be made in a lab.

 Hormone Receptors